george-hawkins/arf-drone/pages-and-videos.md

 * [F450 assembly](http://dl.djicdn.com/downloads/flamewheel/en/F450_User_Manual_v2.2_en.pdf) - includes soldering on ESCs.
 * [E305 assembly](http://dl.djicdn.com/downloads/e305/en/E305_User_Manual_v1.00_en.pdf).

 The F450 assembly manual is worth reading through quickly but doesn't contain anything surprising.
 It has nice diagrams for the popeller locking and unlocking.
-It mentions adding screw glue yourself - which seems unnecessary as the screws now all come with screw glue already applied.
+It mentions adding screw glue yourself - which is unnecessary as the screws now all come with screw glue already applied.
 And it covers the sounds the ESCs can emit to indicate their status.
 The E305 manual is similar and covers much the same details - but adds how to use the propeller removal clamp.

 DJI wiki: